Professor Roman Biek

 Despite the existence of effective vaccines, rabies continuous to be an important public health problem in many parts of the world.
 In North America, wildlife species (e.g. raccoons, bats) maintain the disease, whereas unvaccinated dogs constitute the main reservoir in Africa.
 For both these settings, we are interested in the ecological and evolutionary processes taking place during both epidemic and endemic spread of the virus, Specifically, we aim to determine how physical landscape and host population structure affect rabies epidemiology and genetic structure and how this could inform better control strategies.
 In addition, we are trying to understand how the virus is able to emerge in new host species and the adaptive processes potentially underlying this.

 Lyme borreliosis (LB), the most common arthropod-transmitted disease in Europe, is caused by the bacterial pathogen Borrelia burgdorferi s. l. and is transmitted by ticks.
 Although many vertebrate species are susceptible to B. burgdorferi infections, only some species (mainly birds and small mammals) maintain the pathogen.
 Over recent decades, there has been a sharp rise in reported human cases in most European countries, including the UK.
 Yet, the reasons behind this increase and to what extent it might be linked to changes in host communities or other forms of environmental change remain unclear.
-We are using ecological field data on tick and pathogen distribution across locations and different host species as well as Borrelia genetics and genome sequencing to identify ecological and evolutionary drivers of Lyme disease risk and how it might be mitigated.
+We are using ecological field data on tick and pathogen distribution across locations and host species as well as pathogen genomics to identify ecological and evolutionary drivers of the hazard of Lyme disease and other tick-borne infections, and how these hazards might be mitigated.

 Molecular evolution and ecology of bluetongue virus